Table of Contents

 - Nerve Supply of the Large Intestine

-- Differences Between Large and Small Intestine at a Glance
+- Differences between the Large and Small Intestines at a Glance

 - Functions of the Large Intestine